Welcome to our Folding Team!

-[email protected] is a project by the Stanford University that uses our computing power to help study the process of protein folding so as to aid research on various diseases, including many forms of cancer, Alzheimer's, Huntington's, and Parkinson's.
-It is basically a big distributed supercomputer, and you can contribute a node!
+Folding at home is a project by the Stanford University that uses our computing power to help study the process of protein folding so as to aid research on various diseases, including many forms of cancer, Alzheimer's, Huntington's and Parkinson's.

-All you have to do is install a small program on your computer, android phone, or even a PS3 and it downloads a small amount of data that it analyses.
-When finished it then returns the results to the Stanford researchers and collects another task.
-You can even choose what disease research to base the bulk of your computing power on or just let it fold them all!
+You can install a small program on your computer (or even android phone!) and it downloads a small amount of data that it analyses, then returning the results to the Stanford researchers.
+You can even choose what disease research to base the bulk of your computing power on (be it cancer or any one the others mentioned above), or just let it fold them all!

-Everyone, no matter the hardware they possess, has a chance to help researchers fighting cancer and other illnesses, and, perhaps, make a big difference in the life of other people.
-Here it is running on a Pentium 4.
-While a modern CPU and GPU will be tenfold faster at folding every little bit can help!
+Everyone, no matter the hardware they possess, has a chance to help the research for cancer and other illnesses, and, perhaps, make a big difference in the life of other people.
+Who knows if we ourselves, or our children won't benefit from these researches?
+Here I am running it on a Pentium 4(!).
+While a modern CPU and GPU will be tenfold faster at folding (Here's an i5-6500/GTX 970, every little bit can help!
 It's effectively making it so scientists get faster access to information!
-Here's an i5-6500/GTX 970

 Visit this link and click where it says DOWNLOAD under step 1.

 In the initial config screen, you can also have a passkey e-mailed to you by Stanford University.
-This is a string that you can add when you set up [email protected] and that will give you extra folding points, under some criteria, if you finish your work units before scheduled!
-For higher end hardware this is very common. [email protected] benchmarks their tasks on an older first generation i7.
-This is your target to beat.
+This is a string that you can add here and that will give you extra folding points if you finish your work units before scheduled (which is quite common on higher end hardware)!

 But doesn't this make my computer run very hot?